richard-stock/personal_development/pages/love_2.md

 >  Then Jesus said to them, “I do nothing of Myself; but as My Father taught Me, I speak these things, for I always do those things that please Him.”
 (John 8:28-29)

 `The signature mark of Jesus’ love for the Father was complete obedience and sacrifice.
-Jesus loves His Father by doing things that He wants Him to do for Him.`
+Jesus loves His Father by doing things that He wants Him to do for Him, no matter how hard or uncomfortable or painful they are.`

-### 3. The Divine Exchange
+### 3. Divine Exchange

 ---